-- 20. As described below, the Petition Area has a long history of agricultural use. - systems were lo'i, dryland field systems, and a third mixed cropping system occurring on the slopes of valleys, termed "colluvial-slope" agriculture.
+- 20. As described below, the Petition Area has a long history of agricultural use. - a.
+The three dominant pre-contact Hawaiian agricultural systems were lo'i, dryland field systems, and a third mixed cropping system occurring on the slopes of valleys, termed "colluvial-slope" agriculture.
 Within the ahupua'a of Waipā and Lumaha'i, there is evidence that these lands have supported the types of pre-contact agricultural systems identified above. - b.
 Lo'i agriculture, based on taro (Colocasia esculenta; kalo), occurred in the flat bottoms of stream-fed windward valleys, such as Lumaha'i and Waipā, and was especially prominent on the geologically older islands, including Kaua'i. - c.
-Conversely, dryland field systems, based upon sweet potato young soils with a specific rainfall gradient.
+Conversely, dryland field systems, based upon sweet potato (Ipomoea batatas; 'uala), were confined to geologically young soils with a specific rainfall gradient.
 This type of